ZH1243/GPU_Data_Transfer_Profile/Copy_Engine/Results/nvlink_all_to_all_copy_engine_test/readme.md

 - The large-copy points show the highest observed NVLink metrics.
 At `50m`, both modes are around `40%` RX/TX.
 At `100m`, both modes are around `42-43%` RX/TX, with `separate` slightly higher on the sampled GPU metrics.

+### Rotated Destination Order Observations

+The `Average NVLink RX/TX Metrics` results suggest that NVLink utilization has an upper limit even for large messages.
+One likely cause is contention among source GPUs.
+In these copy-engine P2P transfers, a source GPU appears to make progress to one destination GPU at a time.
+Because this benchmark sends data in large token chunks, usually a few MiB rather than single-token 8 KiB messages, each transfer can occupy a destination for long enough to create visible contention.

+For example, if GPU A and GPU B send to GPU C at the same time, GPU C's receive bandwidth becomes the bottleneck while some other destination GPU may be idle.
+This motivates arranging the local GPU send order so that sources are less likely to collide on the same destination at the same time.

+The `--rotate-destination-order` and `--active-source-gpus` flags were added to test this hypothesis.
+With only one active source GPU, where there is no inter-source destination contention, the observed bandwidth utilization is high.
+With multiple active source GPUs, contention can reappear even when `--rotate-destination-order` is enabled: the NVLink utilization curve fluctuates instead of staying steady.

+The likely reason is that the benchmark runs 100 copy iterations without synchronizing the source GPUs between iterations.
+Even if the first iteration starts with a collision-free rotated order, source GPUs can drift over time, and later iterations can collide on the same destination again.
+This suggests a next
+experiment: synchronize the source GPUs after each copy iteration so that every source starts the next rotated send sequence at the same time.